Does mandated reporter training expire every year?

-A mandated reporter is someone who, because of their profession, is required by law to report suspected abuse or neglect to the appropriate authorities.
+A mandated reporter is an individual who, due to their profession, is legally obligated to report suspected abuse or neglect to the relevant authorities.
 Almost every state defines mandated reporters based on their profession, which often includes:

 - Social workers